 Materials in education, district-level government publications, certain applied sciences, music, psychology, and other subjects are collected selectively, based on current student research and teaching needs or by request.

 The African Collection is responsible for acquiring the above-mentioned disciplines and formats that have been published or printed in Africa.
-In addition, the African Collection is also responsible for collecting materials published in the field of African Studies (primarily in history and all of the humanities disciplines) published in North America, Europe, and other imprint areas outside of Africa south of the Sahara.
+In addition, the African Collection is also responsible for collecting materials in the humanities published in the field of African Studies published in North America, Europe, and other imprint areas outside of Africa south of the Sahara.
 Items published in North Africa are the responsibility of the Near East Collection.

 Monographs, serials, newspapers, microforms, audio, audiovisual, electronic databases, official publications, and pamphlets, and selective collections of manuscript or archival materials, subject to library approval.